How South Korea Is Weathering the Iran War Oil Shock

 Main Takeaways

-In the aftermath of the strikes, the International Monetary Fund (IMF) maintained Korea’s growth forecast at 1.9 percent, while the OECD marginally reduced it to 1.7 percent from 2.1 percent in its original December outlook.
-Annual growth figures do not appear to be in crisis mode and look to be maintained in part by Korea’s sizeable export figures.
+In the aftermath of the U.S.-Israeli strikes against Iran, the International Monetary Fund maintained Korea’s growth forecast at 1.9 percent, while the OECD marginally reduced it to 1.7 percent from 2.1 percent in its original December outlook.
+Annual growth figures do not appear to be in crisis mode and are likely maintained in part by Korea’s sizeable export figures.
 The Korean government’s USD 17.7 billion supplementary budget similarly intends to increase growth by 0.2 percent.

-Year-over-year (YoY Core inflation—that is inflation not including energy and food costs—was at 2.3 percent in March, down from 2.5 percent in February (the month leading up to the strikes.
+Year-over-year (YoY) core inflation—inflation that does not include energy and food costs—was at 2.3 percent in March, down from 2.5 percent in February (the month leading up to the strikes).
 Headline consumer price index (CPI) inflation stood at 2.2 percent in March, up from 2.0 percent the month before.
-The effects of inflation remained concentrated in the fuel and transportation sector, at 5.0 percent in March, up from 1.1 percent the month before while on April 20, prices for regular gasoline in Korea were up 18.3 percent from February 28.
-The Korean government has instituted fuel price maximums and placed limits on the export of petroleum products, while the Korean Navy’s Cheonghae Unit is also assisting Korean vessels in transiting through alternative routes in the Red Sea.
+The effects of inflation remained concentrated in the fuel and transportation sector, at 5.0 percent in March, up from 1.1 percent the month before.
+Meanwhile, on April 20, prices for regular gasoline in Korea were up 18.3 percent from February 28.
+The Korean government has instituted fuel price maximums and placed limits on the export of petroleum products, while the Korean Navy’s Cheonghae Unit is assisting Korean vessels transiting through alternative routes in the Red Sea.

-On March 3, the USD/KRW exchange rate surpassed 1,500 for the first time since March 2009 (the throes of the Global Financial Crisis).
-This was continuing from a persistent trend in the exchange rate negatively impacting Korea affecting things ranging across public consternation about the USD 350 billion U.S.-Korea investment fund and purchasing power of Koreans abroad.
+On March 3, the USD/KRW exchange rate surpassed 1,500 for the first time since March 2009 (the throes of the global financial crisis).
+This continued a persistent trend in the exchange rate negatively impacting Korea, affecting everything from public consternation over the USD 350 billion U.S.-Korea investment fund to the purchasing power of Koreans abroad.
 At the same time, however, Korea’s stock market still shows promise for breaking records through the end of the year, after hitting an initial record just two days before the strikes.

-Although the KOSPI fell 19.2 percent to its post-strike bottom of 5,093.54 on March 4 from its 6,307.27 high on February 26, it quickly rebounded to the 6,000 point mark in April and is projected to hit 8,000 points by the end of the year.
+Although the KOSPI fell 19.2 percent to its post-strike bottom of 5,093.54 on March 4 from its 6,307.27 high on February 26, it quickly rebounded to the 6,000-point mark in April and is projected to hit 8,000 points by the end of the year.
 The exchange rate issue is likely to be positively impacted by new central bank leaders in both the United States and Korea settling into their terms, possibly setting new policies toward interest rates and making progress toward eliminating the U.S.-Korea interest rate gap.
-The KOSPI’s success, on the other hand, demonstrates the strength of the Korean economy amidst the crisis from strong confidence in its semiconductor sector and other advanced industries.
+The KOSPI’s success, on the other hand, demonstrates the strength of the Korean economy amid the crisis, driven by strong confidence in its semiconductor sector and other advanced industries.

 The path ahead

-Should the conflict remain localized, its economic impact on Korea will likely remain limited to a speedbump in the country’s economic growth trajectory, rather than a full derailment.
+Should the conflict remain localized, its economic impact on Korea will likely be limited to a speed bump in the country’s economic growth trajectory, rather than a full derailment.
 Still, it will take additional months of economic data for the effects of price increases and supply chain issues to be made fully apparent.
-In the interim, rather than the health of the Korean economy being the main consideration of the War’s effects, Korea’s sources of energy—both in how it is generated and from where it is sourced—may be the more significant factors to examine in judging what direction the country goes from here.
+In the interim, rather than the health of the Korean economy being the main consideration in assessing the war’s effects, Korea’s energy sources—both how they are generated and where they are sourced—may be the more significant factors to examine in judging what direction the country goes from here.

 Tom Ramage is a Fellow & Economic Policy Analyst at the Korea Economic Institute of America (KEI).
 The views expressed here are the author’s alone.